 Our future growth depends in part upon increasing our customer base.
-Our ability to achieve significant growth in revenues in the future will depend, in large part, upon the effectiveness of our marketing efforts, both domestically and internationally, and our ability to attract new customers.
+Our ability to achieve growth in revenues in the future will depend, in large part, upon the effectiveness of our marketing efforts, both domestically and internationally, and our ability to attract new customers.
 This may be particularly challenging where an organization has already invested substantial personnel and financial resources to integrate traditional business intelligence products into its business, as such organization may be reluctant or unwilling to invest in a new product.
 If we fail to attract new customers and maintain and expand those customer relationships, our revenues will grow more slowly than expected and our business will be harmed.

 Our future growth also depends upon expanding sales of our products to and renewing license and maintenance agreements with existing customers and their organizations.
 If our customers do not purchase additional licenses or capabilities, our revenues may grow more slowly than expected, may not grow at all or may decline.
 Additionally, increasing incremental sales to our current customer base requires increasingly sophisticated and costly sales efforts that are targeted at senior management.
-There can be no assurance that our efforts would result in increased sales to existing customers ("upsells"), and additional revenues.
-If our efforts to upsell to our customers are not successful, our business would suffer.
-Moreover, while most of our software is licensed and sold under perpetual license agreements, we also enter into term license agreements with some of our customers and offer a SaaS-based product, Tableau Online, which is sold on a subscription basis.
+There can be no assurance that our efforts would result in expanding sales to existing customers and additional revenues.
+If our expansion sales efforts to our customers are not successful, our business would suffer.
+Moreover, while most of our software is currently licensed and sold under perpetual license agreements, we also enter into term and subscription license agreements with our customers.
+Due to the differences in revenue recognition principles, applied to perpetual versus term or subscription license sales, shifts in the mix of term and subscription licenses could produce significant variation in the revenue we recognize in a given period.
 In addition, all of our maintenance and support agreements are sold on a term basis.
 In order for us to grow our revenues and increase profitability, it is important that our existing customers renew their maintenance and support agreements and their term licenses, if applicable, when the initial contract term expires.
 Our customers have no obligation to renew their term licenses or maintenance and support contracts with us after the initial terms have expired.
 Our customers' renewal rates may decline or fluctuate as a result of a number of factors, including their satisfaction or dissatisfaction with our software or professional services, our pricing or pricing structure, the pricing or capabilities of products or services offered by our competitors, the effects of economic conditions, or reductions in our customers' spending levels.
 If our customers do not renew their agreements with us, or renew on terms less favorable to us, our revenues may decline.